 - 1 lemon (cut into wedges for serving)

 - Take fish out of fridge 20 minutes before cooking

-- Take your largest non-stick saute pan and heat enough olive oil to cover bottom over a medium high heat
+- Take your largest non-stick saute pan and heat enough oil to cover bottom over a medium high heat

 - While pan is heating up cut the salmon into 4 equal sized pieces and pat down with paper towels